drcode/zek/README.md

 "ZEK" stands for "Zig Editor of Knowledge".
 It is written in ziglang for maximum performance.
 It is based on the Zettelkasten system, also called a PKMS, or a "roam-like" editor.
 It lets you create notes that are deeply linked, without hierarchies.
 It supports:
 - Backlinks
 - Support for outlines in each page
-- All database files are acessible as text files
+- All database files are accessible as text files
 - An "overview" generator for the database
 - Automated syncronization to a git repository, allowing for multi-device usage of a database